luapower/luapower-all/mmap.md

 * `size`: the size of the memory segment (optional, defaults to file size).
 	* if size is given it must be > 0 or an error is raised.
 	* if size is not given, the file size is assumed.
-		* the file size must be > 0 or the mapping fails with 'file_too_short' error.
+		* if the file is empty the mapping fails with 'file_too_short' error.
 	* if the file doesn't exist:
 		* if write access is given, the file is created.
 		* if write access is not given, the mapping fails with 'no_file' error.
-	* if the file is shorter than the required size:
+	* if the file is shorter than the required offset + size:
-		* if write access is not given or the file is the pagefile (which can't be resized), the mapping fails with 'file_too_short' error.
+		* if write access is not given (or the file is the pagefile which can't be resized), the mapping fails with 'file_too_short' error.
 		* if write access is given, the file is extended to size.
 			* if the disk is full, the mapping fails with 'disk_full' error.
-* `offset`: offset in the file (optional, defaults to 0)
+* `offset`: offset in the file (optional, defaults to 0).
+	* if given, the offset must be >= 0 or an error is raised.
+	* the offset must be aligned to a page boundary or an error is raised.
-* `name`: name of the memory map
-	* using the same name in two processes gives access to the same memory.
+* `name`: name of the memory map: using the same name in two processes gives access to the same memory.
 * `addr`: address to use (optional).

 Returns an object (a table) with the fields: